habina/Simple_Tips/README.md

 The following **required** functionality is complete:

-* [✔] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [✓] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [✔] Settings page to change the default tip percentage.
+* [✓] Settings page to change the default tip percentage.

 The following **optional** features are implemented:
-* [✔] UI animations
+* [✓] UI animations
 * [ ] Remembering the bill amount across app restarts (if <10mins)
-* [✔] Using locale-specific currency and currency thousands separators.
+* [✓] Using locale-specific currency and currency thousands separators.
 * [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
+This way the user doesn not have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
 - [✔] Dark and Light theme

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here is a walkthrough of implemented user stories:

 ![alt tag](/../master/simple_tips.gif?raw=true)